candi-date-xyz/candi-date/README.md

 The 𝒞andꭵ-𝔇⍺𝑡𝑒s process will make sourcing humans easier & maybe even a bit fun for both parties by gamifying the engagement.

-The approach requires Employers (or Recruiters) to have steak'd 🥩 in-game currency for the 𝒞andꭵ-𝔇⍺𝑡𝑒.
+The approach requires Employers (or Recruiters) to have steak'd 🥩 in-game currency for to arrange a 𝒞andꭵ-𝔇⍺𝑡𝑒.
 The steak must get bigger as more alignment is found and after each interview a portion of the stake is carried forward, returned to the company and/or paid to the individual(s) who are applying.  see [notes/tokenomics.md]() for a discussion of the game mechanics (seeking comments)

 Asynchronous cohorts encourages fast & timely answers to questions (via supervised or unsupervised agents).
 Agents can access the historical answers for training,  and use that information to best decide if the individual or company they represent is qualified/interested before submitting a 𝒞andꭵ-𝔇⍺𝑡𝑒 proffer to the other party.